ioana-dobre/portfolio/index.markdown

 **The sociological research project “Negotiating Return to Work in the Age of Demographic Change through Industrial Relations” (REWIR)**

 Coordinated by associate professor doctor Adela Popa of “Lucian Blaga” University of Sibiu, the project focused on policies about the return to work of people after a long absence due to medical issues.
 I translated from English to Romanian a research report and a briefing.

+**Wikipedia Translator**

+I am a contributor on Wikipedia and I translate articles from English to Romanian to help improve the website by localization and at the same time to practice my translation skills.
+You can see my work [here](https://en.wikipedia.org/wiki/User:Ioana2022).

 **The 7 cups Translation Project**